rsdoiel/antenna/snapshots.md

 <p>Here's the poster in the middle (also available <a href="https://static.simonwillison.net/static/2025/datasette-poster-v2.pdf">as a PDF</a>).
 It has columns for <a href="https://datasette.io/">Datasette</a>, <a href="https://sqlite-utils.datasette.io/">sqlite-utils</a> and <a href="https://llm.datasette.io/">LLM</a>.</p>
 <p><img id="datasette-poster" alt="Datasette: An ecosystem of tools for finding stories in data.
 Three projects: Datasette is a tool for exploring and publishing data.
 It helps data journalists (and everyone else) take data of any shape, analyze and explore it, and publish it as an interactive website and accompanying API.
 There's a screenshot of the table interface against a legislators table.
 Datasette has over 180 plugins adding features for visualizing, editing and transforming data. datasette-cluster-map, datasette-graphql, datasette-publish-cloudrun, datasette-comments, datasette-query-assistant, datasette-extract. datasette.io. sqlite-utils is a Python library and CLI tool for manipulating SQLite databases.
 It aims to make the gap from “I have data” to “that data is in SQLite” as small as possible.
 There's a code example showing inserting three chickens into a database and configuring full-text search.
 And in the terminal: sqlite-utils transform places.db roadside_attractions  --rename pk id  --default name Untitled  --drop address.  sqlite-utils.datasette.io.
 LLM is a Python library and CLI tool for interacting with Large Language Models.
 It provides a plugin-based abstraction over hundreds of different models, both local and hosted, and logs every interaction with them to SQLite.
 LLMs are proficient at SQL and extremely good at extracting structured data from unstructured text, images and documents.
 LLM’s asyncio Python library powers several Datasette plugins, including datasette-query-assistant, datasette-enrichments and datasette-extract. llm.datasette.io" src="https://static.simonwillison.net/static/2025/poster.jpg" style="max-width: 100%;"></p>
 <p>If you're at PyCon I'd love to talk to you about things I'm working on!</p>
+<p><strong>Update</strong>: Thanks to everyone who came along.
+Here's a <a href="https://static.simonwillison.net/static/2025/poster-full-size.jpeg">6MB photo of the poster setup</a>.
+The museums were all from my <a href="https://www.niche-museums.com/">www.niche-museums.com</a> site and the pelicans riding a bicycle SVGs came from my <a href="https://simonwillison.net/tags/pelican-riding-a-bicycle/">pelican-riding-a-bicycle tag</a>.</p>

     <p>Tags: <a href="https://simonwillison.net/tags/pycon">pycon</a>, <a href="https://simonwillison.net/tags/llm">llm</a>, <a href="https://simonwillison.net/tags/datasette">datasette</a>, <a href="https://simonwillison.net/tags/sqlite-utils">sqlite-utils</a>, <a href="https://simonwillison.net/tags/pelican-riding-a-bicycle">pelican-riding-a-bicycle</a>, <a href="https://simonwillison.net/tags/museums">museums</a></p>